Stuart Nicholson (footballer): Tamworth

 Nicholson's next move was a return to the midlands to team up with Conference North side Tamworth in January, 2009.
-He made his debut for Tamworth on 27 January 2009 against King's Lynn in a home Conference North fixture in a year that Tamworth won promotion to the Conference National.
+He made his debut for Tamworth on 27 January 2009 against King's Lynn in a home Conference North fixture where he scored after 7 seconds in the year that Tamworth won promotion to the Conference National.
 Stuart was given the number 9 shirt and after 2 months he handed in a transfer request due to the fact Mills wanted to play him as a lone striker and at Nicholsons stature and to the dislike of Gary Mills he was put on gardening leave.

 Preston Lions FC

 Preston Lions FC has signed former West Bromwich Albion striker Stuart Nicholson for the 2015 Victorian State League 1 NW season.
 Stuart comes across from Moreland Zebras where he spent two years and it is the first new summer signing for coach Andy O'Dell, who says the addition of the pacey striker as 'an excellent opportunity both for player and club'.